Penis: Mammals

 As with any other bodily attribute, the length and girth of the penis can be highly variable between mammals of different species.
-In many mammals, the penis is retracted into a prepuce when not erect.
-Mammals have either musculocavernous penises, which expand while erect, or fibroelastic penises, which become erect by straightening without expanding.
-Preputial glands are present in some prepuces.
-The perineum of testicond mammals (mammals without a scrotum) separates the anus and the penis.
+In many mammals, the size of a flaccid penis is smaller than its erect size.

-Placental mammals expel both urine and semen from the urethra through the penis.
-A bone called the baculum is present in most placentals but absent in humans, cattle and horses.
+A bone called the baculum is present in most mammals but absent in humans, cattle and horses.

 In mammals, the penis is divided into three parts: